Cybersecurity Maturity Model Certification (CMMC)

 - Fill out this CMMC Questionnaire for a FREE Quote

 In the near future Suppliers to the Department of Defense will be required to seek CMMC.

 The CMMC is the accreditation body that certifies third party assessment organizations referred to as C3PAO’s.
 These organizations will facilitate the assessments.

 This set of requirements has been developed to standardize and protect Federal Contract Information (FCI) as well as Controlled Classified Information (CCI) developed, maintained or supported by the Defense Industrial Database (DIB).
 It is anticipated that by RFP by the DoD will include a specific CMMC level as a pre-requisite to any new contract awards.

-The DoD will begin rolling out the program commencing 4th Quarter 2020 and will extend through FY 2025.
-Effective January 2026, all new DoD contracts will contain the CMMC requirement.
+Effective January 2026, all new DoD contracts may contain the CMMC requirement.

-- CMMC Level 1 – This is the considered Basic Safeguarding of Federal Contract Information or FCI.
-At this level, processes are performed by not necessarily documented.
+- CMMC Level 1 – Foundational: This is the considered Basic Safeguarding of Federal Contract Information or FCI.
 Level 1 focuses on basic cyber hygiene practices specified in 48-CFR 52.204.21.
 There are 17 practices from six domains at this level.
 Annual self-assessment is required.

 Perry Johnson Consulting has Information/Cyber Security Consultants to assist in in meeting the criteria and preparing an organization for certification.